Strolledlmp942/cicsa-2026/README.md

 This ~6.6 cm/s base speed provides enough controllability for the PID loop while still completing three laps in a competitive time.
 The N20 at 12V produces ~1.5 kg·cm of stall torque, sufficient to move our ~450g robot including a safety margin for carpet-surface friction.

-**Steering: 11 kg·cm Servo Motor**
+**Steering: DIYmall 11KG Mini All-Metal Digital Servo**

-The front axle uses a standard RC-style servo for steering.
+The front axle uses the DIYmall 11KG coreless digital servo for steering.
 We chose an 11 kg·cm servo (rather than a lighter 3–5 kg·cm servo) because our front wheel assembly includes a 4mm-to-3mm steering shaft that creates mechanical friction.
 The heavier servo ensures fast, accurate response to PID commands without positional lag.
 The servo is calibrated to 90° center before mounting using a calibration sketch on the ESP32.

 **Wheels: TRX4M 1/18 scale**